cfalucho/cfalucho/README.md

 # 👋 Hi, my name is Christian
-I am a student web developer at Cal Poly Pomona.
-My passion is in front end development in order for users to interact and view data.
+Aspiring software engineer who is passionate in front end development in order to make it accessible to users to interact with data.